pradeephrish/primer/README.md

 This document contains instructions for setting Primer Skeletal Project on Windows and Mac environment.

-Install latest version of [Google Chrome](http://www.google.com/chrome) on Mac/Windows machine
+Install latest version of [Google Chrome](http://www.google.com/chrome) on Mac/Windows machine Install latest version of [Git](http://git-scm.com/downloads) on Mac/Windows machine

-Since current version of project uses javascript and html, we prefer to use simple Apache Web Server for running the project.
-But you can install any other tools to run web project.

 ### Steps on Mac ###

-	Install Git for Mac  from [this link](http://git-scm.com/download/mac)

 	Apache comes pre-installed on latest MAC OS, To enable apache , Run following command on terminal

 		sudo apachectl start

-	You can check status of apache server running by opening url 'http://localhost' in browser, it should say "it works"
+	You can check status of apache server running by opening url <http://localhost> in browser, it should say "it works"

 	Default Document Root for hosting web content can be found at following location